mhostert/Heavy-Neutrino-Limits/README.md

 For the main plots and an example TeX file, see the [auto-generated LaTeX files](https://github.com/mhostert/LimitsHNL/blob/main/tex_files/)

-To add new limits, please send a pull-request adding your data to data/NAME_OF_YOUR_DIR/ and add a comment to the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1p_fslIlThKMOThGl4leporUsogq9TmgXwILntUZOscg/edit?usp=sharing) with the respective entries.

 ---

-Run **std_plots** to make the standard plots of constraints against the HNL mass for single flavor dominance scenario.
+Run **Limits-Dimension-4** to make the standard plots of constraints against the HNL mass for single flavor dominance scenario.

+Limits on N-SMEFT operators are drawn in the following notebooks:
+   * **Limits-Dimension-5**
+   * **Limits-Dimension-6**

 ---

 Current compilation of bounds: